Welcome to Dripping: A 21-Day Encounter with the Anointed One!

 Thank You, Father.
 In Jesus’ name I pray, amen.”

-Did you enter into this scene with me using your own holy imagination?
+Did you enter into this scene with me about the transfiguration of Jesus using your own holy imagination?
 What did you see?
 How is Holy Spirit speaking into your heart right now?
 Leave a comment below!